tiaplagata/capstone-project/README.md

 ## Model Fit & Score

 The final model had the following training and validation recall scores:
-* Validation Recall Score 0.83
+* Testing Recall Score 0.83
 * Training Recall Score 0.88

 Since these recall scores are so close, we can assume the model is slightly overfit, but overall very good on recall.
 This model produced only 9 (2%) false negatives for the validation set.
 It produced only 1 (0.003%) false positive from the validation set, but if our customer retention strategy is to keep these customers engaged, it is not a bad thing to keep a customer engaged who is mispredicted as potentially exiting.